 Deploy the solution

-A deployment for this architecture is available on GitHub.
+A deployment is available on GitHub.
 It deploys the following:

 - A virtual network with a single subnet named web used to host the VM.